Charles Calvert (governor): Illness and death

 Captain Calvert suffered from early senility and died on February 2, 1734, aged 42.
 He had arrived in Maryland a relatively poor man, but died one of the wealthiest men in the Province.
 On his death his estate was appraised at 4,401 pounds sterling.
 His wife Rebecca died soon afterwards, and in 1737 their daughter Anne died, leaving their last remaining child Elizabeth an orphan, but a wealthy heiress.

 Legacy

 Captain Calvert's house at 58 State Circle, Annapolis, was the subject of an archeological dig in the 1980s and early 1990s.
 The results of the dig, along with much other research, were published in 1994 by Anne Elizabeth Yentsch in her book A Chesapeake Family and their Slaves, published by Cambridge University Press.
 The excavation of the Calvert House was financed by Historic Annapolis Inc, the National Endowment for the Humanities, and other institutions.
+The building is now part of the Historic Inns of Annapolis.
+The excavation revealed a hypocaust, part of the original 1720s construction, used to heat a tropical greenhouse.